 In California, Electrician training schools must be approved by the State Department of Industrial Relations (DIR) for students to sit for the journeyman examination after completion of the approved school.
 Since the state must approve the programs, only attend approved programs that will allow you to work in the field.
 California-approved schools will provide students with the “Electrical Trainee Card” upon graduation, which allows graduates to work under the license of a state-approved electrician.

-Learn to apply your technical knowledge and skills to repair, install, service, and maintain the operating condition of the heating, air conditioning, and refrigeration systems.
+Learn to apply your technical knowledge and skills to repair, install, service, and maintain the operating conditions of the heating, air conditioning, and refrigeration systems.
 The program usually includes troubleshooting related to heating, air conditioning, and refrigeration systems.

 Business Office Administration

 Offices need employees and assistants to ensure that the business runs smoothly, that employees get paid, and that bills and invoices get paid.
 A business office administration program like the one at InterCoast will qualify for entry-level work in business administration after graduating.
 InterCoast’s program is available as a certificate program that can be completed in 40 weeks, or students can choose the Associate’s degree in Business Administration instead.
 These options should give you a big head start in deciding the career path you want to pursue.

 Doctors and medical facilities need qualified medical assistants to help with various operations of a medical office such as billing and coding, appointment scheduling, verifying insurance, assisting the doctor with minor medical procedures, and preparing the patient for examination.